 Calculating pip value and position size

 As mentioned, a pip is equivalent to a change of 1 point in fourth decimal in the exchange rate of the currency pair.
-Keeping that in mind here is how we calculate a pip move as well as price moves:
+Keeping that in mind here is how we calculate a pip move as well as price moves in forex trading:

 Calculating forex price moves